 Making your own Christmas pudding is no easy feat.
 Assuming you've already got your recipe sorted, why not check out these answers to some frequently asked Christmas pud questions before getting stuck in?
-After all, this business with brandy, cloth and currents can get pretty confusing!
+After all, this business with brandy, cloth and currants can get pretty confusing!

 How soon can I start?